Serving Amarillo, Canyon, Dalhart and the surrounding Texas Panhandle

 Click here for a more comprehensive list of the symptoms of TMJ.

 More than 10 million Americans suffer from some form of TMJ.
 Also, the term TMJ can refer to a wide variety of disorders stemming from a dysfunction in the temporomandibular joint or jaw joints.
 Many cases of TMJ are misdiagnosed or never properly identified because patients never seek out the care of a neuromuscular dentist.
-If you have been diagnosed with TMJ or think you may suffer from TMJ, obtain the lasting relief you have been hoping for from the Esler Dental Group.
-The first step is to contact our office at (806) 358-8021 and schedule a consultation with Dr. Esler.
+If you have been diagnosed with TMJ or think you may suffer from TMJ, obtain the lasting relief you have been hoping for from Advanced Dentistry of Amarillo.
+The first step is to contact our office at (806) 513-2544 and schedule a consultation.
+Dr. Trey H. Miller is well on his way to completing his fellowship with LVI, and Dr. Clinton L. Esler has already completed his program and remains an expert TMJ specialist in Amarillo.